davidwesst/davidwesst.github.io/src/blog/think-before-you-tweet-a-lesson-in-humility/index.md

 ---

-title: 'Think Before You Tweet: A Lesson in Humility'
+title: "Think Before You Tweet: A Lesson in Humility"
 tags:
   - thoughts
   - npm
   - chocolatey
   - nuget
-date: "2014-11-17T17:40:10"
+date: 2014-11-17T17:40:10
-description: "Over the weekend I tripped over brain and sounded like a goof on Twitter while trying to engage a number of technology experts."
+description: Over the weekend I tripped over brain and sounded like a goof on Twitter while trying to engage a number of technology experts.

 ---

 [1]: chocolateytwitter.png